MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/previous-schemas-root.md

 ---
 Description: The package manifest is an XML document that contains the info the system needs to deploy, display, or update a Windows app.
-title: Previous app package manifest schemas
+title: Previous app package manifest schema versions
 author: laurenhughes
 ms.author: lahugh
 keywords: windows 10, uwp, schema, package manifest, windows 8, win8, windows 8.1